vishvAsa/rAmAnujIyam/paramparA/kalai-quarrel/articles/AchArya-idol-removal_jailing.md

 - तिरुप्पुल्लानि
 - ... अनुवर्तते

-> in mylapore when VD was taken out of keshava perumal koil to set up his own sannidhi since Tks won't allow vdks to to aradhanam to desikan, water mixed with cow dung were poured on the sripadam and desikan murti.
->
+### tUpul
 > Thooppul VD murti was taken out of garbhagrha and thrown into filth.
 There is a report by a sulla judge which decries it comparing it to what ghaznavi did.
 >
+> - ravilochanaH

+### shrIvilliputtUr 1816
 > In srivi, Desikan murti was beheaded.
 U can see the broken murti in the sannidhi well even now.
 We have mellowed down now.
->
-> - ravilochanaH

-### shrIvilliputtUr 1816

 15\.
 In the year 1816, the Thenkalais interfered with the Vadakalais feeding Brahmins in the Vedanta Desikar shrine and even in this interference they were worstedvide Exhibits G1, XIV (b), G3, G2 and G4.
 These documents show that the Tenkalais even went so far as to spitting in the Desikar shrine so as to prevent completely the feast being given in it and that for this outrage they were tried and convicted by the Magistrate.
 In all these documents the Collector calls this shrine as belonging to the Vadakalais only.